maryseo070/Crypto-Graph/README.md

 ![](images/gif.gif)

 ### Technologies
-- Technologies used include d3 and create-react-app with a node server and the app can run via docker container.
+- Technologies used include d3 and create-react-app with a node express server and the app can run via docker container.
 It is deployed using now.sh (https://zeit.co/now) and the data is taken from the crypto-compare API (https://min-api.cryptocompare.com/)
 - The app utilizes d3 to manipulate the DOM and React/Redux to fetch data and render svg elements

 ## Features